Roamingmistake/Hackdonalds/README.md

 ![image](https://github.com/user-attachments/assets/5315b9e2-289a-4e8d-b995-9f0f187522d5)

-Despite these discoveries, all of the sensitive endpoints, including /admin and /api/login, were guarded by authentication.
-Requests to these pages were met with HTTP 307 redirects or 401 Unauthorized responses.
+Despite these discoveries, all of the sensitive endpoints, including /admin and /api/login, were guarded by authorization checks.
+As a result, requests to these pages were met with HTTP 307 redirects or 401 Unauthorized responses.

 ![image](https://github.com/user-attachments/assets/b30cae0e-d8df-4e19-a972-c47a1959b440)